cosmasken/invoice-financing/README.md

 ## Overview

-This application is a modern platform for invoice financing, providing functionalities such as:
+This application is an open-source platform for invoice financing, providing functionalities such as:

 - Creating and managing wallets for multiple currencies and networks.
 - Viewing and financing invoices.
-- Minting invoices as NFTs (e.g., on XRP or HBAR networks).
+- Minting invoices as NFTs on multiple blockchain networks (e.g., XRP Ledger, Hedera Hashgraph, EVM-compatible chains, and Aptos).

 The app is built with a focus on scalability and seamless user experience, adhering to consistent design styles throughout.
+As a public goods project, it is designed to be accessible and beneficial to the broader Web3 ecosystem.

 ## Features